|

 Since 1960, France has conducted 210 nuclear tests.
 France's nuclear tests have accounted for approximately 10% of all nuclear tests conducted since 1945.
 The total cumulative yield of the 210 nuclear tests is ~14 megatons, with atmospheric nuclear tests accounting for approximately 10 megatons.
 The largest nuclear test, code named Canopus, was fired on August 24, 1968 and had a yield of 2.6 megatons.

 France conducted its nuclear testing program at two main locations.
 Algeria was selected in 1958 to be the location of the nuclear tests.
-In 1966, nuclear testing was moved to the South Pacific at the uninhabited atolls of Mururoa and Fangataufa, called the CEP (Centre d'Experimentation du Pacifique/ Pacific Test Center).
+In 1966, nuclear testing was moved to the South Pacific at the uninhabited atolls of Mururoa and Fangataufa, referred to as the CEP (Centre d'Experimentation du Pacifique/ Pacific Test Center).
 Between 1966 and 1996, France's entire nuclear testing program was located at the CEP.

 France's nuclear testing series can be divided into four distinct periods by date and location: